UTSCCSCC01/finalprojects22-fit/doc/sprint4/Documentation.md

 * Calendar folder:
     * calendarView.js: A page containing a calendar that acts as an interface for tracking user activity.
     * trackActivitySelectView.js: Intermediary page between the calendar page and tracking pages
+* LongtermGoal folder:
+    * selectGoal.js: A menu for selecting a long term goal type
+    * completePlan.js: A page for setting a workout plan as the long term goal
+    * weightGoal.js: A page for setting weight lose/gain as the long term goal
+    * trackLongTermGoal: A page for tracking user progress/completeness of his goal

 **controller**: directory that contains js files corresponding to views that handles database calls.

 * BodyMetric folder: